When the projects feature is enabled by a developer, a project bar is displayed at the bottom of the CMS window.

 Each content item in the overview has a context menu from which you can set the item to Ready to Publish, open it for editing and remove it from the project, providing you have Edit access rights.
-The context menu button appears when you hover over an item.
+The context menu button is displayed when you hover the mouse over an item.

 You can select multiple items in the overview and remove them from the project or set them as Ready to Publish all at the same time.
-Common computer mouse and keyboard functionality for selecting multiple items is supported, except for CTRL+A which is not supported.
+Common mouse and keyboard functionality for selecting multiple items is supported, except for Ctrl + a which is not supported.

 From Options in the overview, you can publish all items that are set to Ready to publish immediately or schedule them for publishing at a later time.

 Show comments opens a view where you can select a project item and see a list of events connected to the item.
-You can add comments on each event and also reply to comments, see Collaboration between editors.
+You can add comments on each event and also reply to comments, see Working with comments for more information.